wix/Detox/docs/Troubleshooting.Flakiness.md

 # Dealing With Flakiness in Tests

+> What is a flaky test?

+A flaky test is a test that passes most of the time, and sometimes without any appearant reason and without any changes to your app - it fails.
+This can even happen only on certain machines.
+For example, on your own machine it always passes, but on a different slower machine, like the CI, it fails.

 ### 1. We Feel Your Pain

 Flakiness is the greatest challenge in E2E.
 The good news is that Detox was designed with this mission in mind: dealing with flakiness head on.